spirilis/RTC_B/README.md

 found, deconfigure that RTCPS IRQ.
 If not, return *false*.
 * __Arguments:__ Pointer to user callback function
 * __Returns:__ True if an RTCPS IRQ was found configured to be handled by the specified userFunc, false if not.

+## Library Examples

+The RTC\_B library includes several examples I put together in order to test and validate the functionality of the library, as well as show off its features.

+* __PrintOncePerSecond__ configures the RTC with `.begin()` to a zero time/datestamp and then attaches a periodic interrupt that fires once a second to trigger a flag variable which signals loop() to print out a "Tick".
+* __UseBothPeriodicInterrupts__ is similar to _PrintOncePerSecond_, but it runs a second periodic interrupt that kicks off once every 1/256th of a second to print out a simple dot (".") in parallel with the periodic "Tick!" message.
+* __AlarmOnceAnHour__ configures the RTC with `.begin()` to a zero time/datestamp and then adds an alarm that kicks off 1 minute after the hour; so about 1 minute into the sketch, the alarm should go off, and it should go off every hour after that.
+* __SaveAcrossResets__ tests the `.save()` and `.restore()` concept available on the TI MSP430 Wolverine FRAM chips.
+This periodically prints a tick (once a second), but also issues the `rtc.save()` during that tick.
+Upon reset, the `setup()` function attempts to use `rtc.restore()` to restore the date/timestamp information, instead setting it to a hardcoded set of values if that fails (as it always will the first time the sketch is run after upload).